niuers/python/README.md

 * Normally, your code should not have many direct calls to special methods.
 Unless you are doing a lot of metaprogramming, you should be implementing special methods more often than invoking them explicitly.

+### Metaobject Protocol

+* The **metaobject** part refers to the objects that are the building blocks of the language itself.
+In this context, **protocol** is a synonym of interface.
+So a metaobject protocol is a fancy synonym for **object model**: an API for core language constructs.
+* A rich metaobject protocol enables extending a language to support new programming paradigms.

 ### Comparison with Object Oriented Language (OOL)
 * `collection.len()` in OOL vs. `len(collection)` in Python